touristicoffers/Real-Value-Economics/README.md

 K is defined as 1 Megawatt-hour (1 MWh) of effective productive energy.

-K represents a measurable physical unit of production load.
+K represents a measurable physical unit of energy used in productive transformation.

 ---